Setting Up A Composite Shop

 The second way professionals control contamination is to physically separate the various procedural steps of the lamination process.
 Most companies have clean rooms where reinforcing fabrics and vacuum bagging materials are stored, cut and handled.
 These materials are generally the most expensive and easily ruined, so building the storage racks and cutting tables is well warranted.
 Grinding and finishing are also separated for obvious reasons.
 If space is not a problem, set up a third room for laminating.
 If this is not possible, double up in the grinding area.
 Just don't expect to perform both tasks simultaneously.
 The clean room should remain just that: clean.

-Another important part of optimal shop set-up is creating comfortable working conditions.
+Being comfortable in your work environment can be more important than you realize.
 Larger scale projects can be brutal on the back and arms due to the repetitive motions and distances which must be covered within molds.
-Build risers or benches to hold molds at comfortable working heights during fabrication.
+When building risers or benches to hold molds, make sure they are at comfortable working heights for the fabrication process.

 To some, these suggestions may appear quite obvious.
 This subject was selected to help newcomers get off to the right start, but hopefully there are some organizational hints that everyone will wish to incorporate.
 To continue to gain the amazing advantages of composites for years to come, workers must respect the materials and take certain precautions now.
 This organization actually improves the comfort of working with composite materials and the quality of the finished parts.
 Begin planning like a professional and the results will be professional as well!